 - Cranium – for team building.
-This game involves players singing, acting, drawing, modeling using play-doh, spelling, logic puzzles and maths puzzles.
+This game involves players singing, acting, drawing, and modeling using play-doh, spelling, logic puzzles, and maths puzzles.
 To play, break into teams of 4-6.
 Feel free to hand-pick the prompt cards you want to use.
 Each team takes turns selecting a card.
 The facilitator announces the type of activity (e.g. drawing or logic puzzle) and the team selects a member of their group to do the task.
 To enhance the game you can also make some of the activities ‘All Player’ so all the teams compete at once and the winner is the team who gets the right answer first.
 Play for as long as you like.
-The debrief is around different members of the team having different talents / skills / experiences and not everyone is good at everything.
-Then discuss how they operate as a team and divide up responsibilities, playing to strengths and developing each other in new skills).
+The debrief is around different members of the team having different talents/skills/experiences and not everyone is good at everything.
+Then discuss how they operate as a team and divide responsibilities, playing to strengths and developing each other in new skills).
 (Suggested by Matthew Moxon)

-- Wits & Wagers – for discussing decision making processes.
+- Wits & Wagers – for discussing decision-making processes.
 This is a crazy trivia game where you bid on the best answer…not always your own.
-Discuss how you make big decisions in your organisation?
-By listening to the pseudo experts who tap first, by doing what the boss says or by trusting your instinct?
+Discuss how you make big decisions in your organization?
+By listening to the pseudo-experts who tap first, by doing what the boss says, or by trusting your instinct?
 (Suggested by Francois Lavallee)

 - Snakes and Ladders – for process training.
 The ladders represent the correct ways and snakes when it is an incorrect choice.
 (Suggested by DanThy Nguyen)